TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 Firstly, \ac{TDH} encodes 2D spatial structure by assigning each tree to overlapping radial and DBH bins based on its stem center $\{\mathbf{c}_j\}$ and diameter $\{d_j\}$.
 Radial bins partition $[r_{\min}, r_{\max}]$ into $n_r$ intervals with overlap $w_r$, while DBH bins partition $[d_{\min}, d_{\max}]$ into $n_d$ intervals with overlap $w_d$.
 The resulting histogram $\mathbf{H}_t \in \mathbb{R}^{n_r \times n_d}$ is smoothed with a $2 \times 2$ uniform kernel and flattened into a 40-dimensional descriptor.
 Overlap parameters and smoothing improve robustness to noise and pose variation.

 While TDH captures tree attributes via spatial binning, it lacks inter-tree relationships and is sensitive to the choice of reference center, varying with missing trees or slight shifts in their positions.
 To address this, we introduce PDH, a 1D histogram that encodes local structure by aggregating pairwise Euclidean distances between stem centers.
 Distances are binned over $[l_{\min}, l_{\max}]$ into $n_{\text{bins}}$ intervals, yielding a 40-dimensional descriptor invariant to rotation and translation.
-Although structural perturbations may affect some distances, the aggregation distributes their impact across many bins, reducing sensitivity to local changes.
-Compared to TDH, PDH produces less sparse and more stable histograms, retrieving more true positives and complementing TDH.
+Although structural perturbations may affect some distances, the aggregation distributes their impact across many bins, reducing sensitivity to local changes. {Compared with TDH, PDH is generally more stable under slight translation deviations and missing-tree perturbations because it depends on pairwise distances rather than a reference-centered layout.
+However, since it does not explicitly encode the spatial distribution of trees around the local center, PDH is not always more discriminative than TDH as a standalone descriptor.
+We therefore use it to complement, rather than replace TDH.}

 For each query inventory at index $t$, both descriptors are compared against the database.
 Let $\mathbf{h}^{\text{TDH}}_t$ and $\mathbf{h}^{\text{PDH}}_t$ denote the query descriptors, and $\mathbf{h}^{\text{TDH}}_i$, $\mathbf{h}^{\text{PDH}}_i$ those of a candidate $i$.
 Descriptor distances are computed using the chi-square metric $\chi^2$ as $d^{\text{TDH}}_i = \chi^2(\mathbf{h}^{\text{TDH}}_t,\ \mathbf{h}^{\text{TDH}}_i)$ and $d^{\text{PDH}}_i = \chi^2(\mathbf{h}^{\text{PDH}}_t,\ \mathbf{h}^{\text{PDH}}_i)$.
 Each distance is min-max normalized to balance the influence of TDH and PDH, with the result denoted as $\hat{d}$.
 The retrieval score is defined as $\text{score}_i = -(\hat{d}^{\text{TDH}}_i + \hat{d}^{\text{PDH}}_i)$, such that lower descriptor distances yield higher scores.
 The top 100 candidates are retained for fine-grained retrieval.